You’ve read those “make money online” articles for teachers that basically list a bunch of generic side jobs.

 Like TpT, blogging is a BIG learning curve.

-Research, reading, research, reading, and learn along the way!
-That’s the name of the game with blogging.
+That’s the process of learning along the way, and it’s the name of the game with blogging.

 Jump-start your research with the resources below.